 What if you exceed the permitted number of hours?

 - If you have exceeded the 600 hours per year permitted on your student contract, the extra hours are factored in within the 80-hour limit you are allowed to work each month on a regular employment contract.
 You also pay the normal social security contributions from then on.
 To establish this, your payment fund goes by the data from the RSZ.

 - If you have exceeded the 80 hours a month on a regular employment contract, you are not entitled to the Groeipakket for that particular month.
 This is assessed on a month-by-month basis.

 You are free to work on a student contract and a regular employment contract at the same time.
 The requirements are verified separately.

-These rules apply throughout the year as a whole, including the summer months.
+These rules apply throughout the whole year, including the summer months.

-If you are a student in part-time education, in a part-time training programme or in a dual learning system, you are also allowed to work as a working student if:
+If you are a student in part-time education, in a part-time training programme or in a dual learning system, you are also allowed to work as a job student if:

 - you work on a student contract for an employer other than the employer at whose company you are taking your practical workplace training.
 In the summer months of July and August you are also allowed to work a holiday job with your traineeship provider.